 When Jean-Marc Vallée’s Dallas Buyers Club opened on November 1, 2013, it was a revelation.
 Looking at the AIDS crisis from a different angle, it recounted the true-life story of Ron Woodroof (Matthew McConaughey), an electrician and occasional rodeo performer, who fought back against his HIV diagnosis by distributing unapproved medications.
 Determined to survive despite all his doctor's predictions, he joined forces with an unlikely ally, a trans woman also living with HIV named Rayon (Jared Leto).
 In the film, McConaughey and Leto brought an immediacy to their characters that makes crystal clear what is really at stake for them and others living with HIV.
 As The Washington Post noted, “Together with co-star Jared Leto…McConaughey personifies the kind of blazing, all-in commitment that defines screen acting at its simplest and its best.”
 It is no wonder that both men received Oscars® for their performances.
-To celebrate Focus Features' 20th anniversary, we’re highlighting this November remarkable films like Dallas Buyers Club which won the Academy Award® for Best Actor (and, in this case, Best Supporting Actor as well).
+To celebrate World AIDS Day, we’re highlighting this remarkable film that won the Academy Award® for Best Actor (and, in this case, Best Supporting Actor as well).

 From the start, the film's production mirrored its story by the sheer tenacity the filmmakers demonstrated in getting the movie made.
 In 1992, a young screenwriter, Craig Borten, met the real Ron Woodroof, just a few months before he died.
 “Wearing a cowboy hat, incredibly raw about women, about drugs, about AIDS,” Borten recalled.
 For Borten, Woodroof’s story “was bigger than life itself.”
 Within a year, Borten hammered out a screenplay and was ready to start casting.
 Unfortunately, it would take more than twenty years for the film to make it to the screen.
 After attracting numerous possible actors (Brad Pitt and Ryan Gosling), directors (Dennis Hopper and Marc Forster), and wave upon wave of financiers, the film found just the right people with Vallée, McConaughey, and Leto.